The Benefits of Psyllium for Pets

 The Best Way to Use Psyllium for Pets

-Psyllium for dogs and psyllium for cats should be administered slightly differently than how you may take it as a supplement.
-Most veterinarians recommend that you mix 1/4 to 1 tsp. of psyllium seeds with a cup of water, and then mix that together with your pet food.
-As usual, starting off with smaller doses is best, and slowly work your way up.
-In this way, you’ll find the right dosage for your pet.
+Psyllium for dogs and psyllium for cats should be administered slightly differently from how you may take it as a supplement.
+Most veterinarians recommend mixing 1/4 to 1 teaspoon of psyllium seeds with a cup of water, and then mixing that together with your pet’s food.
+As usual, it’s best to start with smaller doses and then slowly work your way up.
+In this way, you’ll find the proper dosage for your pet.

 Since psyllium is an over-the-counter fiber supplement, it’s best used after a consultation with your veterinarian.
 This is because it interacts with numerous drugs and may be contraindicated for pets with diseases like kidney disease.